QuickstartMoving from RabbitholesCore concepts

 Slash Commands (Skills & Prompts)

-Type / in a chat to toggle tools, set reasoning effort, and insert your own reusable prompts and skills.
+Type / in a chat to browse skills, personas, and MCP toggles, set reasoning effort, and insert reusable prompts.

 Typing / in a Chat Node input opens the slash menu — a quick keyboard-driven way to configure the conversation and pull in your reusable prompt library.